Skip to main content

 • Discover the novel genetic basis of rare lung diseases

-• Identify and use novel pulmonary biomarkers for rapid diagnosis and disease progression prediction
+• Identify and use new pulmonary biomarkers (what happens in a cell) for quick diagnosis and to figure out how the disease may progress

 • Establish clinical standards of care

-• Create individualized treatments based on a child’s specific disease phenotype
+• Create individualized treatments based on a child’s specific disease looks (its phenotype)

-We also lead collaborations across the country, such as the National Registry for Childhood Interstitial and Diffuse Lung Diseases, to advance collective knowledge and best practices for rare lung diseases.
+We also lead collaborations across the country, such as the National Registry for Childhood Interstitial and Diffuse Lung Diseases.
+Because so few children have any one specific rare lung disease, it is important to work with other pulmonologists to combine what we learn so more children benefit.

 The center is also an active site for clinical trials.
-This provides patients access to new medications as they become available, if the children are eligible.
+This provides patients access to new medications as they become available, for children who meet the trial's requirements.